 He started his career when he was appointed by his father Henry the Second to rule as Lord of Ireland.
-Henry had in fact attempted to make John King of Ireland, intending to divide the Angevin possessions between his four sons (John, as the youngest, was not expected to inherit England).
+Henry had in fact attempted to make John King of Ireland (the previous intended king, Henry's brother, having since died), intending to divide the Angevin possessions between his four sons (John, as the youngest, was not expected to inherit England).
 However, Henry's quarrels with the Pope prevented this and John had to make do as a mere 'Lord'.
-He did a bad job (this is putting it very mildly; John certainly wasn't singlehandedly responsible for the roots of the Troubles, but he strengthened and expanded on the existing foundations in a remarkably short time by being a prime irritant in local affairs) and returned to England within a year, having antagonized many and run out of money.
+He did a bad job (this is putting it very mildly; John certainly wasn't singlehandedly responsible for the roots of the Troubles, but he strengthened and expanded on the existing foundations of what would morph into The Irish Question in a remarkably short time by being a prime irritant in local affairs) and returned to England within a year, having antagonized many and run out of money.
 He later betrayed his father and joined his brother Richard the Lionheart in his rebellion.
 When Richard was held captive for 2 years in Austria, John declared himself king.
 When big brother came back, John begged for his life.

 John's extreme unpopularity led to a French prince, Louis — the future King Louis VIII of France — landing in England in 1215, being proclaimed king in London, and soon controlling over half the country.
 English history might have taken a very different turn if John hadn't chosen this moment of crisis to kick the bucket.
 He died of dysentery and most of him was buried in Worcester Cathedral.
 The monks of Craxton Abbey stole his entrails, making him, in death as in life, gutless.
 The English barons who were so tired of John shifted their support from Louis to John's nine-year-old son, Henry III, and the Plantagenet dynasty was preserved.